Philadelphia Public Art @philart.net

 -Stephen A. Douglas

-There is love, purity and fidelity inscribed upon the banner that he bears.
+There is love, purity and fidelity inscribed upon the banner that

 -Sam Houston